 This is the alternative that I’ve been using for years and I am extremely satisfied with it.
 It has all the options and features that Microsoft’s Word has and it can be easily used by those familiar with MS Word or those who just start using word processing software.

-Extremely easy to use and relatively lightweight, it supports a ton of formats and can even save your documents in .doc files (as well as many other extensions).
+Extremely easy to use and relatively lightweight, it supports a ton of formats and can even save your documents in .doc format (as well as many other extensions).

 The only problem with it is that its interface feels and is a bit dated.
-That’s not a problem affecting its functionality or a huge deal breaker, but there are better looking options out there and we’re going to talk to them.
+That’s not a problem affecting its functionality or a huge deal breaker, but there are better looking options out there and we’re going to talk about them as well.

-But all in all, I have been using Open Office Writer since 2008 and I’ve never had any reason to switch to using something else.
-It’s that good and complex!
+But all in all, I have been using Open Office Writer since 2008 and I’ve never had any reason to switch to something else.
+It is good, complete, constantly updated and pretty much awesome!

 You can even enable Google Docs for working in offline mode, which is great if you won’t always have internet access.
 Plus, you can download (or upload) files in various formats, including .doc, .rtf, .docx and so on.